 I know because I’ve been there time and time again.
 Not only do I reflexively reject unsolicited advice, I often feel that I simply know better than the advice provider.
 It’s a bad habit and I admit this to you now because I want you to see how it’s a weakness.
 If you can see it in me, you may be able to see it in yourself.

 The bottom line is your customers will not cut you much slack.
-And they see and sense all—your greatest glories and your wettest of farts.
+And they see and sense all—your greatest glories and your most embarrassing failures.
 Therefore, a new honesty is the best way forward.
 Let me and my team help you get there.